By Eng Geoffrey Chishimba Chiyumbe

 For John came to you to show you the way of righteousness, and you did not believe him, but the tax collectors and the prostitutes did.
 And even after you saw this, you did not repent and believe him.

 We see and hear what is happening in other countries where the modern trend of leadership is indecision, where nothing is happening; the government of the country is not functioning; things can’t be done for the people, but is shrouded in conflict for power, lack of compassion for the people, greed, selfishness, rampant abuse of office, corruption, state capture, maladministration and no concern but a burden for the people.

 This is a global crises causing global financial and economic unrest.
-The turbulence seen all over the world stems from corrupt management of financial resources of the people their leaders, there creating a global unrest.
+The turbulence seen all over the world stems from corrupt management of financial resources of the people by their leaders, thereby creating a global unrest.

-They are showing visible leadership initiating the implementation of electricity sector reforms.
+They are showing visible leadership by initiating the implementation of electricity sector reforms.